daryllxd/lifelong-learning/programming/ruby/pragmatic-programmer-ruby.md

     x=0 →0
     a,b,c = x,(x+=1),(x+=1) → [0,1,2]

-No auto-increment and auto-decrement operators!
+> No auto-increment and auto-decrement operators in Ruby, you have to use the += and == forms instead.

-Booleans and If-then
+#### Booleans and If-then

-Any value that is not nil or false is true.
+> Any value that is not nil or false is true.
 The number zero, or a zero-length string, is not interpreted as false!

-Last value is returned, but there are rules nil and true → nil false and true → false
+    $ nil and true → nil
+    false and true → false

-## 99 and false → false
+    99 and false → false

-## 99 and nil → nil
+    99 and nil → nil

-## 99 and "cat" → “cat”
+    99 and "cat" → “cat”
+    99 or false → 99

+    words[key] ||= []

-If and case statements can be super terse: if song.artist == "Gillespie": handle = "Dizzy"
+If and case statements can be super terse:

+    if song.artist == "Gillespie": handle = "Dizzy"
+    elsif song.artist == "Parker": handle = "Bird"
+    else handle = "unknown"
+    end

+Tests are done as: comparison === target.

     leap = case
       when year % 400 == 0: true
       when year % 100 == 0: false
-       else year % 4   == 0: true
-	 else			     false
-       end

-Range can be a boolean: exp1..exp2 evaluates as false until exp1 becomes true.
-Writing If
-if song.artist == "Gillespie"
-      handle = "Dizzy"
-    elsif song.artist == "Parker"
-      handle = "Bird"
-    else
-      handle = "unknown"
-end

-if song.artist == "Gillespie" then handle = "Dizzy"
- elsif song.artist == "Parker" then handle = "Bird"
- else handle = "unknown"
-end

-if song.artist == "Gillespie": handle = "Dizzy"
-elsif song.artist == "Parker": handle = "Bird" else
-handle = "unknown"
-end

-Case Expressions

-Tests are done as: comparison === target. leap = case when year % 400 == 0: true
- when year % 100 == 0: false
       else year%4 ==0
     end

+#### Case Ranges
     kind = case year
             when 1850..1889 then "Blues"
- when 1890..1909 then "Ragtime" when 1910..1929 then "New Orleans Jazz" when 1930..1939 then "Swing" when 1940..1950 then "Bebop" else "Jazz" end
+            when 1890..1909 then "Ragtime"
+             when 1910..1929 then "New Orleans Jazz"
+            when 1930..1939 then "Swing"
+             when 1940..1950 then "Bebop"
+            else "Jazz"
+          end

+#### Case Polymorphism

-case 	shape #Polymorphism
+    case shape
       when Square, Rectangle # ...
       when Circle # ...
       when Triangle # ...
       else # ...
     end
-Loops
-a =1
-a *= 2 while a<100
-a -= 10 until a < 100
-a → 98

-Ex: A file has 10 ordinal numbers but prints only the lines starting with the one thatm matches “thirds” and ending with the one that matches “fifth”. file = File.open("ordinal") while line = file.gets puts(line) if line =~ /third/ .. line =~ /fifth/ end

-Syntactic sugar:
-For song in songlist
-	song.play
-end # translates to each

-As long as you have an each method that makes sense, you can use a for loop to traverse its objects. class Periods
-      def each
-        yield "Classical"
-        yield "Jazz"
-        yield "Rock"
+#### Variable Scope, Loops, Blocks

+`loop` and `each`: Normally, the local variables created in these blocks are not accessible outside the block.

+If at the time the block executes a local variable already exists with the same name as that of a variable in the block, _the existing local variable will be used in the block_.
+The Ruby interpreter just needs to have seen it.

+    x = nil
+    y = nil
+    [ 1, 2, 3].each do |x|
+      y = x + 1
     end
-end

-periods = Periods.new
-    for genre in periods
-      print genre, " "
-    end
-Examples

-## 3.times {print “Ho!”}

-## 0.upto(9) {|x| print x, “ “}

-## 0.step(12, 3) {|x| print x, “ “}
-[1, 1, 2, 3, 5].each {|val| print val, “ “}
-#break terminates the immediately enclosing loop
-#redo = repeats the loop from the start
-#next skips to the end of the loop, starting the next iteration
-Variable Scope, Loops, Blocks

-Normally, the local variables created in these blocks are not accessible outside the block.

-If at the time the block executes a local variable already exists with the same name as that of a variable in the block, the existing local variable will be used in the block.
-The Ruby interpreter just needs to have seen it. if false a=1 end
-    3.times {|i| a = i }
-a→2
+    [ x, y ] -> [ 3, 4 ]

 ## 8.1: Exceptions, Catch and Throw

 ## 9.1: Modules

 Namespaces

 Modules define a namespace, a sandbox in which your methods and constants can play without having to worry about being stepped on by other methods and constants.